History

 1900-1910

-By the early 1900s railroads from coast to coast had been completed, the California gold rush and mining boom was underway, and new millionaires looked for opportunities to invest their wealth.
-William K. Vanderbilt Jr. constructed Motor Parkway, a toll road from Queens to his Ronkonkoma estate, giving new motorists a leisure activity and racers opportunities to prove themselves.
-At the same time they built grand estates and homes on the North Shore including Great Neck.
+By the early 1900s railroads from coast to coast had been completed, the California Gold Rush and mining boom was underway and new millionaires were looking for opportunities to invest their wealth.
+William K. Vanderbilt Jr. constructed Motor Parkway, a toll road from Queens to his Ronkonkoma estate, giving nascent motorists a leisure activity and aspiring racers the opportunity to compete with one another.
+At the same time, these millionaires built grand estates and homes on the North Shore including Great Neck.
 Their comings and goings would later form the substance of F. Scott Fitzgerald’s The Great Gatsby.

-Farmers like Eddie Allen and immigrants found work driving hacks from the train station to people’s homes, and as estate workers.
-Workers houses along Chelsea Place, Ash Place and Canterbury Road were built in styles similar to those near the station.
-The simple frame structures housed single families and couples including immigrants from Eastern Europe.
-None of the original houses remain.
-The Robertson building became a popular gathering spot for local residents as well as the theatre crowd.
+Farmers like Eddie Allen and immigrants found work driving hacks from the train station to people’s homes and also as estate workers.
+Workers’ houses along Chelsea Place, Ash Place and Canterbury Road were built in vernacular styles similar to those near the station.
+These simple frame structures housed single families and couples, including immigrants from Eastern Europe, though none of the original houses remain.
+As the years passed, the Robertson building became a popular gathering spot for local residents as well as the theatre crowd.
 The completion of the LIRR tunnel to Manhattan meant that more visitors could vacation on weekends or during the summer in the seaside town.
-Yachts anchored at Steppingstone Park near the Merchant Marine Academy, taking trips into town for dinner and a show.
-All this activity led to great interest in the Village.
+Yachts typically anchored at Steppingstone Park near the Merchant Marine Academy and then took jaunts into town for dinner and a show.
+All of these activities led to greater interest in the Village.

 Workers’ Homes and Small Businesses